 Chimney Rock Park

-Whether it's taking in the breath-taking spectacle of a thundering waterfall or taking on the 200-foot vertical challenge of the trails and stairs, a visit to Chimney Rock Park is more than a walk in the woods or an awe-inspiring view.
+Whether you're admiring the breathtaking beauty of a thundering waterfall or taking on the 200-foot vertical challenge of the trails and stairs, a visit to Chimney Rock Park is more than a walk in the woods or an awe-inspiring view.
 It's an unforgettable life experience in one of North America's truly great natural wonders.

 Click here for the Chimney Rock Park official website.

 Flat Rock Playhouse

 Officially designated the State Theatre of North Carolina in 1961, the Playhouse was founded in 1952 by Robroy Farquhar and his Company of Vagabond Players.
 What began as a few weeks of summer performances is now an eight-month season of plays including Broadway musicals, comedy, drama, and theatre for young people.

 Click here for the Flat Rock Playhouse official website.

 Located in Pack Square in downtown Asheville, the landmark is home to the Asheville Art Museum, Colburn Earth Science Museum, Diana Wortham Theatre, Health Adventure, and YMI Cultural Center.